deepinv/deepinv/.github/pull_request_template.md

 Please refer to our [contributing guidelines](https://deepinv.github.io/deepinv/contributing.html) for full instructions on how to contribute, including writing tests, documentation and code style.

-Once the GitHub tests have been approved by a maintainer (only required for first-time contributors), and the `Build Docs` GitHub action has run successfully, you can check the generated docs online at https://deepinv.github.io/deepinv/pr-preview/pr-N/ where `N` is the PR number.
+Once the GitHub tests have been approved by a maintainer (only required for first-time contributors), and the `Build Docs` GitHub action has run successfully, you can download the documentation as a zip file from the [Actions page](https://github.com/deepinv/deepinv/actions/workflows/documentation.yml).
+Look for the workflow run corresponding to your pull request.

 ### Checks to be done before submitting your PR